 Surgery-related complications, including:

 - Hoarseness due to nerve damage to the voice box

 - Low calcium level due to damage to the parathyroid glands (located near the thyroid gland)

-Call your health care provider if you have symptoms that could be caused by too much thyroid hormone production.
-Go to an emergency room or call the local emergency number (such as 911), if you have:
+Call your provider if you have symptoms of hyperthyroidism.
+Go to an emergency room or call the local emergency number (such as 911) if you have:

-Call your health care provider if you are being treated for hyperthyroidism and you develop symptoms of underactive thyroid, including:
+Call your provider if you are being treated for hyperthyroidism and you develop symptoms of underactive thyroid, including:

-Davies TF, Larsen PR.
-Thyrotoxicosis.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR, eds.
+Davies TF, Laurberg P, Bahn RS.
+Hyperthyroid disorders.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
-11th ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 11.
+13th ed.
+Philadelphia, PA: Elsevier; 2016:chap 12.

-- Last Reviewed on 06/04/2012
+- Last reviewed on 4/23/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.